neogeographica/quakestarter/README_FIRST.txt

 The included version of Simple Quake Launcher 2 is 2.4 from February 2018.

 As for this whole package of stuff, it's version 2.0.0 from November 2020.
-If you want to see what has changed since the previous releases, see "CHANGELOG.txt".
+If you want to see what has changed since the previous releases, see "changelog.txt" in the "quakestarter_docs\other_stuff" folder.

 If you've been using a previous version of this package, see the "upgrading_quakestarter.txt" doc in the "quakestarter_docs\other_stuff" folder.